 is dedicated to improving the quality of Lake Hiawatha through community engagement, educational outreach, and good governance through effective partnerships with other organizations and public officials.

 Lake Hiawatha History

 Prior to 1854, the land that encompasses present day Lake Hiawatha, the Chain of Lakes, and the confluence of the Mississippi and Minnesota Rivers, was the spiritual center and home of the Dakota Sioux tribe.
-The community settled on the shores of Lake Calhoun and actively foraged, farmed, and hunted for survival.
+The community settled on the shores of Bde Maka Ska (formerly known as Lake Calhoun) and actively foraged, farmed, and hunted for survival.
 Plant species that they foraged include: blueberries, wild spikenard, wild turnips, spatterdock root, water lily, wild rice, acorns, and bittersweet vine.

 They farmed very selectively using a no till, no drill method.
 Natural land cover was comprised of oak, elm, basswood, ash, and maple trees with oak openings and barrens.
 With European and French Canadian expansion into Minnesota the Dakota became involved in the fur trade, primarily harvesting muskrat and beaver pelts.

 In 1854, the land was surveyed by the Federal Bureau of Land Management and the names of European landowners appear on the parcels adjacent to the Lake.
 The City of Minneapolis was established in 1856 and Minnesota became a State on May 11, 1858.
 The Dakota War took place in 1862 and in 1863 an act of the United States Congress expelled the Dakota from Minnesota.
 They were relocated in Nebraska and South Dakota.